Private Credit: Understanding the Capital Structure

 Analysts forecast turbulent market conditions, with higher inflation and lower returns for traditional fixed-income assets.
 As such, most investors seek to increase their allocation to private credit.
 This asset class can help investors better manage risk and enhance returns over the long run.

-To better assess the potential opportunities, it is vital to understand how the capital structure works and how investments in private credit are positioned in the event of a downturn.
+To better assess the potential opportunities, it is vital to understand how the capital structure works and how investments in private credit are positioned.
 The capital structure, also known as the capital stack, is the hierarchy of debts and equities in a company’s balance sheet and determines the order of payments in the event of bankruptcy.

 The order of the capital stack